addybm/takehome-addybm-825/README.md

     and modify the order of those images.
 When you quit, any changes will be saved in "database.json".

-    I have attached a video demo to show an example of using this program.
+    The video demo was too large to attach to this README.